Yesterday my friend Vicki told me she’s absolutely exhausted.

 Maybe it’s that she felt something was missing from her life – or she realises she’s running out of time and wants to leave a lasting legacy.
-(She was too old to adopt in the UK – presumably she was too old to adopt from abroad, too?).
+She was too old to adopt in the UK – presumably she was too old to adopt from abroad, too?.
 She has reportedly said she wants someone to ‘leave my money to.’
 Well, I’m sure there are plenty of children’s charities who would have been grateful for a donation – and besides, she does have stepchildren from a former marriage.

+By all accounts she’s financially secure, and no doubt her child will have the best nannies and schools that money can buy.
 But however fit you are, deciding to have a child knowing full well you’ll be in to your 80s – if you’re lucky – by the time they’re a teenager seems pretty selfish to me.